 The Clyde boats of my parents’ generation of course represented the last of the ships and a fine coasting tradition that spanned well over 100 years.
 The Clyde Shipping company started out life, unsurprisingly I guess given the name, in Glasgow on the banks of the River Clyde in 1815.
 As the company prospered it entered the Irish market in 1856, initially to Cork but quickly to other ports such as Waterford.
 It was a stalwart of the Irish goods trade, particularly in the South East, and Waterford as a result of its location was a pivotal hub.
 In 1912, the company further strengthened this link when it bought the rival Waterford Steamship Company.[i]

-The Rockabill(1931) was named like all the Clyde ships after a lighthouse (or lightships) around the coast of Ireland and the British Isles.
+The Rockabill(1931) was named like all the Clyde ships after 1860, for lighthouses (or lightships) around the coast of Ireland and the British Isles.
 She was built by D&W Henderson & Co on the Clyde.
 Her maiden voyage took her from Liverpool to Waterford on the 5th of February 1931.
-She was primarily a cattle and cargo-carrying ship but she had accommodation for 12 first-class passengers on the starboard side of her upper deck and steerage passengers too.
+She was primarily a cattle and cargo-carrying ship but she had accommodation for 12 first-class passengers on the starboard side (I have read this was on the port side too however)of her upper deck and steerage passengers too.
 Meals were provided but were not included in the cost, which was said to be very appealing to passengers, especially on rough crossings![ii]

 She departed from Waterford quays between Reginald Tower and the Clock Tower and dropped cattle to the Wirral shore of the Mersey and later dropped her passengers to the West Waterloo Dock (east side)[iii]